Pranima23/project-search-2/README.md

 3. Made separate apps: Registration for Customers account, Events for handling events and Reservation for handling reservations, Items(already existing) for handling orders

     Also, kept related models (already created and messed up in items app)in the related apps

+4. signup, login and logout added
+left: reset password feature in login, invalid entry message at invalid entry

+5. some functions related to cart